Som-Energia/decidim-som-energia-app/README.md

 And these assemblies with these types assigned:

-- Assembly 1 (Assembly Type ID: 12)
+- Assembly 1 (Governance, Assembly Type ID: 12)
-- Assembly 2 (Assembly Type ID: 17)
+- Assembly 2 (Participation, Assembly Type ID: 17)
 - Assembly 3 (no Assembly Type assigned)

 And, finally, let's imagine we have configured that types "Participation (17)" and "Others (9)" should be in a different main menu than the normal "ASSEMBLIES", called for instance "PARTICIPATIVE ASSEMBLIES".